Campervan Insulation – Everything You Need to Know

 The chassis of a van is essentially a metal box and metal is one of the best conductors of heat.
 A process also known as thermal conductivity.

-To prevent this from happening, you need to add a layer of campervan insulation as well as a vapour barrier between the metal of the chassis and the internal lining that goes on top of it.
+To prevent this from happening, you can add a layer of campervan insulation as well as a vapour barrier between the metal of the chassis and the internal lining that goes on top of it.

 The best materials to use for insulating your campervan are the ones with low “K-rating”, which is also known as W/mK.